-USACE would implement the following measure to reduce effects on special-status fish:
+The Project Partners would implement the following measure to reduce effects on special-status fish:

-• In-water construction activities (i.e. work below the OHWM) will be limited to the work window of July 1 through October 31.
+• In-water construction activities (i.e., work below the OHWM) will be limited to the work window of July 1 to October 31.
 The in-water work window could be extended with NMFS approval.

-The significant impact to special-status species will be reduced to a less-than-significant level with implementation of Mitigation Measures VELB-1, BUOW-1, BIRD-1, and BAT-1, because CVFPB, USACE and its contractor will conduct surveys and use buffering and avoidance measures to avoid potential impacts to special-status species.
-Impacts to special-status fish species will be less than significant, and will be further reduced with implementation of Mitigation Measure FISH-1.
+The significant impact to special-status species will be reduced to a less-than-significant level with implementation of Mitigation Measures PLANT-1, VELB-1, BUOW-1, BIRD-1, and BAT-1, because the Project Partners and contractor will conduct surveys and use buffering and avoidance measures to avoid potential impacts to special-status species.
+Impacts to special-status fish species will be less than significant without mitigation and will be further reduced by implementing Mitigation Measure FISH-1.